VOLUNTEERING WITH SEA TURTLES IN OAXACA

 The contribution to the volunteer program for the conservation of sea turtles in the Pacific of Mexico is divided into two parts.
 In order to register for the program, a deposit of 150€ must be paid.
 One (1) month before the start of the program, the final payment must be made.

 For each additional week an additional €180 must be paid.
 The contributions to the program are in euros, so the exchange rate will have a real effect.
 You can check the currency exchange rate for the period of your volunteering.
-Single days 30 euros.
-Sea turtle conservation volunteer Mexico
+Single days are 30 euros.

 WHAT IS OFFERED IN THE PROJECT?